I’ve been a graphic designer since 2006. Your business deserves amazing branding no matter what phase you’re in and I’m here to help!

 One of my 30 before 30 goals was to spend less time online.
 This has proven to be much harder than expected!
 I have been struggling for a balance.
 I want to stay connected and inspired without getting totally overwhelmed.
 While trying to grow my blog and get myself out there in the design world, I feel like it is hard to get away from my computer.
 I am constantly looking to make new connections, and well, that involves a lot of online time!

-There is a fine line between being productive online and getting sucked into the procrastination circle of the internet.
-Everyday I struggle with this, as I’m sure some of you do as well.
-So to try and create a better balance, I have come up with a few tips to having a fun, active online world without having it take over your life.
+t Everyday I struggle with this, as I’m sure some of you do as well.
+So to try to create a better balance, I have come up with a few tips to having a fun, active online world without having it take over your life.

 I am huge on planning and list making so of course that is going to be my first suggestion.
 Make a to-do list of your top online priorities each day so you don’t get distracted.